 Practice is what actually happens at store level.
 In practice, signage is not always put up, staff is not always trained and seasonal programs are not always executed consistently and on time.

-The relief: in-store execution.
+Pain relief: in-store execution.

 In-store execution reconciles the theory with the practice.
 In-store execution makes it happen.
 With it, you have a store environment that delivers on the brand’s vision and promise.
 Without it, you have wishful thinking and a false sense of security.

-Pain point #2: Not “calibrating” in-store programs.
+The Pain of Not “calibrating” in-store programs.

 In-store programs fail to reach their full potential if they are launched before they are implementation and field-ready.

-The relief: calibration.
+Pain relief: calibration.